JohnYunMoe/Dungeon-Wizard/README.md

 ---

-## 10. 🙌 Credits / Assets
-- Code & gameplay design: (Your Name Here – update this line!)
-- Unity 2021.3.16f1 LTS.
-- Any third‑party sprite, font, or SFX assets used (add attributions if applicable).

-If you plan to open-source this: add a license (e.g., MIT) and clarify which assets are excluded from redistribution if any.

----

 ### 🧵 Reflection
 As a second Unity project, the focus was intentionally on mastering the loop of: input → motion/aim → spawn → engage → die/transition, rather than expanding feature scope.
 The result is a compact sandbox demonstrating reliable integration of core 2D systems and a foundation for more advanced roguelite or action RPG mechanics.

 ---

-Feel free to open an issue or reach out with suggestions for next steps or refactors.